Change Orders: Stop Leaving Money on the Table

 Charge for Your Time to Explore Change Orders Too

-Regardless of whether you operate as a fixed-cost or cost-plus builder, the time you spend creating change orders falls outside the original cost you've quoted to your client.
-So if you're spending additional time working on change orders, it's critical you get paid for it.
+Whether you operate as a fixed-cost or cost-plus builder, the time you spend creating change orders is outside the original cost you've quoted to your client.
+So, if you're spending additional time working on change orders, it's critical you get paid for it.

 There's a lot of work that happens in order to properly capture the additional time and costs for even minor changes, and this is billable time.
 It's also important to think about how many pricing exercises you might do for the owner and the designer on the project that they don't opt to proceed with.